AnHaechan/ai-compilers-study-material/README.md

   - LLMs, or autoregressive Transformers with self-attention, has become the core workload.
   - Hence, it is crucial to optimize its performance to the last bit via runtime strategies and custom attention kernels.
   - [vLLM](https://github.com/vllm-project/vllm) runtime with attention kernels written in [CUTLASS](https://docs.nvidia.com/cutlass/index.html) or [Triton](https://github.com/triton-lang/triton) is a popular choice.
+  - At the state of 2025, [FlashInfer](https://github.com/flashinfer-ai/flashinfer) seems to be the SoTA in terms of programming attention kernels.
+It provides programming interface for various attention mechanisms, generating efficient implementation aware of diverse KV cache access patterns and hardware features.
 - Nonetheless, AI compilers remain to be an important topic.
   - Graph compilers can accelerate the rest of the model[[example](https://blog.vllm.ai/2025/08/20/torch-compile.html)], used together with custom attention kernels.
   - Kernel programming, especially for recent GPU architectures, remains to be complex and ad-hoc[[paper](https://arxiv.org/html/2504.07004v1)].